ssfsx17/sky-islands/core.md

 ## Status Conditions

+- **Air Tornado Upper** - When you cause more than 1 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target's Magical Evasion, you cause the target to spin around and change facing to a direction of your choice.
 - **Airyspeedy** - Horizontal movement speed increased by 10 feet.
 Add half your Power Level to your Physical Evasion.
 - **Babbling** - Unable to do actions that require speaking, or spending Energy.
 Removed whenever you take Dark elemental damage.
 - **Bleeding** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Removed whenever you gain Health.